House numbering: History of address numbering in US

 Many cities and civic groups have made efforts to improve street name and numbering schemes, such as Boston in 1879, Chicago in 1895, and Nashville in 1940 among others.
 The street grid system of New York City, with its numbered streets and avenues, is attributed to the Commissioners' Plan of 1811.
 In Chicago, Edward P. Brennan worked in his spare time over 8 years to create a proposal to increase the efficiencies of the street name and addressing system, which was largely approved in 1909.
 In Hollywood, Florida, Benjamin Israel worked for two and a half years to change three street names in the historic black district of Liberia from those that listed the names of Confederate soldiers in the American Civil War - Lee Street, Forrest Street, and Hood Street - to the names of Liberty Street, Freedom Street, and Hope Street.
 A local business owner had to supply the $20,000 funding to implement the change.
 There are places in West Virginia which did not have named streets or addresses until at least 2013.
 After Verizon was caught inflating prices in 2002, Verizon reached an agreement with the state to supply $15 million to create at least 450,000 new street addresses.

+House numbering can be overhauled when a single addressing scheme replaces multiple local addressing schemes.
+An example from the 19th century is the house renumbering that occurred as part of the Georgetown street renaming in Washington, D.C.
+In the 20th century, this occurred in places such as the New York borough of Queens and Arlington County, Virginia.